locoxsoco/GG-Assist/Plugins/Plugin Builder/README.md

-# G-Assist Plugin Generator
+# G-Assist Plugin Builder

 Transform your ideas into functional G-Assist plugins with minimal coding!
 This tool uses OpenAI's Custom GPT to generate plugin code, making it easier than ever to extend G-Assist's capabilities.
-Whether you want to create a weather plugin, a task manager, or any other custom functionality, the Plugin Generator streamlines the entire development process.
+Whether you want to create a weather plugin, a task manager, or any other custom functionality, the Plugin Builder streamlines the entire development process.

 ## ✨ What Can It Do?
 - 🤖 Generate complete plugin code using AI